 04: Political themesBy Stella Cardus

-In 1983 a new direction could be detected with the publication of 'Brighton on the Rocks' - a more overtly political book.
+Published in 1983, 'Brighton on the Rocks' was a more overtly political book.

 Intended as a critique of monetarist policies and the Thatcher government, it was written as a collaborative venture echoing themes in earlier books such as Les Moss's 'Live and Learn' (1979) that, although largely an individual's life story, also carried a political message.